cqse/teamscale-docker-deployment/README.md

       - ./v78/:/var/teamscale/
 ```

-The nginx configuration (`nginx/teamscale.conf`) will look similar to the following snipped given version 7.7 should be used for production:
+The nginx configuration (`nginx/teamscale.conf`) will look similar to the following snippet given version 7.7 should be used for production:

 ```nginx